 Spotlight on Emily

-Interview Corner with Sue Williams, Wakefield
+Interview with Sue

 “Welcome House helped me build structure, getting me back on track with goals and be able to save money and be an adult,” said Justin, who struggles with alcohol and gambling addictions, but has been sober for over a year now.
 Justin arrived at Welcome House’s emergency shelter and continued the program for 90 days.
 He then moved into transitional housing where he is eligible to stay for up to a year.
 He now has a job and is working toward further independence.
 “Welcome House has helped me with big issues in my life,” Justin said.
 “It’s all coming together now.
 I had a distant relationship with my family for a while for my own faults.
 I contacted them and told them I’m trying to do the right thing and explained the program I was in.
 All of a sudden, I’m talking to my parents again and I’m seeing my siblings.”

 Erin, a recent transitional housing resident, said unless you know about the positive things happening inside Welcome House, people might accept the stigma that surrounds homeless shelters.
-She has been sober since August, works in Wakefield and recently purchased her own furniture for her apartment.
+Because of Welcome House, she remains sober, has a job and recently purchased her own furniture for her apartment.
 “This place made me feel like a person again and got me back out in the community,” Erin said.